hkh4n/go-i2p-testnet/README.md

 ## Notes

-This is in active development not in working order yet.
+This is in active development and not in working order yet.

 ## TO DO
  - [ ] Lifecycle startup + shutdown